 Since the late 1990s South Korea has emerged as a new center for the production of transnational popular culture - the first instance of a major global circulation of Korean popular culture in history.
 Why popular (or not)?
 Why now?
 What does it mean socially, culturally and politically in a global...

 Edited By Herman Wasserman

 Popular Media, Democracy and Development in Africa examines the role that popular media could play to encourage political debate, provide information for development, or critique the very definitions of ‘democracy’ and ‘development’.
 Drawing on diverse case studies from various regions of the ...

-Daya Kishan Thussu
+Edited By Daya Kishan Thussu

 The explosion of transnational information flows, made possible by new technologies and institutional changes (economic, political and legal) has profoundly affected the study of global media.
 At the same time, the globalization of media combined with the globalization of higher education ...